 A True Local Tour Guide Who Knows Chiburijima Island Inside and Out

-↑As the sightseeing boat enters a sea cave, the inside, carved by the rough waves, is revealed.
+↑ As the sightseeing boat enters a sea cave, the inside, carved by the rough waves, is revealed.

 “This is the site of a landslide that occurred in the past.
 In 1978, when I was in fourth grade of primary school, heavy rain caused the river to overflow, causing a disaster so severe that houses were washed away.
 As a result of that deluge of rain, a landslide occurred in this entire area.”

-As the sightseeing boat approaches Red Cliff, the climax of the cruise, the vivid colours of the red rocks become more prominent.
-After the sightseeing boat arrived in front of Red Cliff, the captain turned off the engine, and passengers moved to the deck outside.
+As the sightseeing boat approaches Red Cliff, the climax of the cruise, the vivid colors of the red rocks become more prominent.
+After the sightseeing boat arrived in front of the Red Cliff, the captain turned off the engine, and passengers moved to the deck outside.
 Ms. Takegawa then gave a detailed explanation of the magnificent beauty of the natural formation.

 Many visitors made reservations for the Red Cliff Sightseeing Boat at sunset hours.
 Illuminated by the setting sun, the cliff is bathed in a soft orange hue, creating a dramatic and breathtakingly beautiful sight.
 Just imagining the scene is sufficient to have one mesmerised.

-Unfortunately, we weren’t able to witness the wonderful moment in person this time.
+Unfortunately, we weren’t able to witness this beautiful moment in person this time.
 But Ms. Takegawa showed us some of her photos.
 In order to see the spectacle, a few conditions must be met: when the sea is calm, and only a few clouds on the horizon.
 Depending on the timing, you might not be able to see it, but if you come and visit Chiburijima Island, we highly recommend that you give it a try.

 Ms. Takegawa returned to her hometown 22 years ago.

-Perhaps, the “loneliness” that she previously felt was in fact the luxury of “tranquillity”.
+Perhaps, the “loneliness” that she previously felt was in fact the luxury of “tranquility”.
 With this in mind, after running her late mother’s guesthouse for several years, she started working for the tourism association and began her career as a tour guide.

 Now, David, the French tour guide of the team, is in charge of receiving visitors from overseas.

-“When I show my customers around as a guide, I don’t just take them around the famous spots on the island.
+“When I show my guests around as a guide, I don’t just take them around the famous spots on the island.
 I also talk about local folklore and share my firsthand accounts.
 For example, how the fishermen used to catch fish, the problems that the island is now facing, stories that have been passed down by generations, and the culture that has been cherished here.
 By knowing more about the background, I hope our visitors will be able to feel a deeper connection with the island.
-Also, as a geopark, there are still many to be discovered and enjoyed.
+Also, as a geopark, there are many to be discovered and enjoyed.
 I want to add more to what I can share or talk about in the future.”

 Ms. Takegawa has not only deepened her knowledge of the geopark.
-She has also built her unique style by exploring what customers are looking for, and what kinds of things, such as sightseeing spots and activities, would be most appealing.
+She has also built her unique style by exploring what visitors are looking for, and what kinds of things, such as sightseeing spots and activities, would be most appealing.
 Ms. Takegawa picked up the role of being a tour guide on Chiburijima Island almost from scratch; other than many trials and errors, there were a lot of hardships along the way.

 But Ms. Takegawa is not only focusing on her own work; she also believes it is necessary to train the next generation of tour guides.